zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

 1. Retrieve the NS records for _the child zone_ (the delegation) using [Method 2].
 If the test is an undelegated test, use _undelegated NS_.
-2. If the NS set is empty (no delegation), this test case fails ("domain name does not exist").
+2. If no NS records could be retrieved this test case fails ("domain name does not exist").
 3. Retrieve the IP addresses (glue records) for any [in-bailiwick] name servers using [Method 4].
 If the test is an undelegated test, use